alazaroc/blog-web-code/_posts/2023-02-04-aws-open-source-tools-code.md

 > Static Code Analysis commonly refers to the running of Static Code Analysis tools that attempt to `highlight possible vulnerabilities` within ‘static’ (non-running) source code.
 Information extracted from [OWASP website](https://owasp.org/www-community/controls/Static_Code_Analysis){:target="_blank"}
 {: .prompt-tip }

-- <kbd>checkov</kbd>: Scans cloud infrastructure provisioned to `detects security and compliance misconfigurations` using graph-based scanning.
+- <kbd>checkov</kbd>: Scans cloud infrastructure provisioned to `detect security and compliance misconfigurations` using graph-based scanning.
-- <kbd>KICKS</kbd>: Find `security vulnerabilities, compliance issues, and infrastructure misconfigurations` early in the development cycle of your infrastructure-as-code
+- <kbd>KICS</kbd>: Find `security vulnerabilities, compliance issues, and infrastructure misconfigurations` early in the development cycle of your infrastructure-as-code
 - <kbd>terrascan</kbd>: static code analyzer for Infrastructure as Code to `scan infrastructure as code for misconfigurations, detect security vulnerabilities and compliance violations`
 - <kbd>tfsec</kbd>: static analysis code for `Terraform`
 - <kbd>cfn-nag</kbd>: looks for patterns in `CloudFormation templates` that may indicate insecure infrastructure.

-> All the tools in this section allow you to create custom rules {: .prompt-info }
+All the tools in this section allow you to create custom rules

 ### checkov

-Checkov is a `static code analysis tool for infrastructure as code` (IaC) and also a software composition analysis (SCA) tool for images and open source packages.
+Checkov is a `static code analysis tool for infrastructure as code` (IaC) and also a software composition analysis (SCA) tool for images and open-source packages.

-It scans cloud infrastructure provisioned to detects `security and compliance misconfigurations` using graph-based scanning.
+It scans cloud infrastructure provisioned to detect `security and compliance misconfigurations` using graph-based scanning.

 Checkov scans these IaC file types: